hyoo-ru/mam_mol/wire/README.md

 }
 ```

-- Or to guarantee that a reference to an object will stay the same
+- To guarantee that a reference to an object will stay the same:

 ```ts
 import { $mol_wire_solo as solo } from 'mol_wire_lib'